tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Rule Groups contain rules
 - They don't have default actions ... that's defined when groups or rules are added to WEBACLs
 - Managed (AWS or Marketplace) Yours, Service Owned (i.e. Shield and Firewall Manager)
+- Rule groups can be referenced by multiple WEBACL
+- Have a WCU capacity (defined upfront, max 1500)

+### WAF Rules

+- Type, Statement, Action
+- Type: Regular or Rate-based